aziele/unique-namer/README.md

 print(name)   # Example: 'blushy-cyclist'
 ```

-#### `category` - str or list, default is an empty string
+#### `category` - str or list, default is `general`

-By default, `generate` randomly selects one category to pick a noun from.
-Categories are selected with equal probability, regardless of the number of nouns they contain.
-You can specify one or more categories to restrict the selection.
+The `generate` function selects nouns from the `general` category by default.
+If category is provided as a list of categories, the function randomly chooses one category from the list to generate a noun.
+Each category is chosen with equal probability, regardless of the number of nouns it contains.

 ```python
 import namer